Kushal-Chandar/nvim-config/README.md

   - [setup_windows.ps1](#setup_windows.ps1)
   - [Todo](#todo)

-A nvim configuratin written in lua.
+A nvim configuration written in lua.

 This sets up nvchad along with some intuitive remaps.